• Skip to primary navigation

 Did you know that a zucchini is actually a fruit and not a vegetable?
 Fruits have their seeds on the inside (think apples, pears, oranges etc) whereas vegetables don't (potatoes, cabbages, carrots).
 There's been an age-old debate about this, around tomatoes.
 Yes, they are a fruit as well!
 However, that said, zucchini are normally served as vegetables, so I guess there's always the exception that proves the rule!

-Depending on where in the world you live, you may know zucchini by other names.
-In the UK, we call them courgettes and in South African they are known as baby marrows.
+Depending on the country you live in, you may know zucchini by other names.
+In the UK they are known as courgettes, and in South Africa, they are known as baby marrows.
 They are normally harvested while they are still quite small, and once they grow to maturity they are known collectively as marrows.

 A slice of cheesy zucchini bake on a plate with a fork.